 by lifting up the voices of women & girls

 A cross-generational, cross-cultural, civil discourse project in Tucson, AZ.
-Teen grrls trained in the documentary arts are conversing with female veterans and service members in AZ to record their stories, and reflect on their own experiences.
-Grrls will create radio stories for public broadcast and interviews will become part of on an on-line audio archive for civil discourse.
+Teen grrls created radio stories for public broadcast based on interviews with female veterans.
+Interviews will become part of on an on-line audio archive for civil discourse.